farahcarrasco/UFBI2018.github.io/Farah.md

 ```{r}
 res(NDVI)
 ```
+In this case is 5 by 5 meters

 To plot the raster
-In this case this is for whole country (Peru)

 ```{r}
 plot(NDVI)